-Debt as an ethical problem has a long history in Western philosophy, starting with the ancient Greek philosophers (Zeno of Citium, Democritus, and others) (APRESYAN and GUSEYNOV, 2001).
-It is known that in ancient India, especially during the formation of philosophical thought, which also incorporates the process of formalizing the Mahabharata (GRINTSER, 2008), theoretical reflections on ethical problems have not been attested.
-The problems that can be described as moral are one of the main for the heroes of the epic, but the ancient Indians did not know ethics as the science of morality (SHOKHIN, 2000).
-V.K.
-Shokhin prefers to use the term moral consciousness to explain such a historical situation, which encompasses all the norms and rules that are reflected in traditions and customs (SHOKHIN, 2000).
-Thus, concerning ancient Indian reality, it is more correct to mention about rectitude (morality) and the components of moral consciousness, but not about ethics and ethical categories.
+Debt as an ethical problem has a long history in Western philosophy, starting with the ancient Greek philosophers (Zeno of Citium, Democritus and others) [19, p.119].
+It is known that in ancient India, especially during the formation of philosophical thought, which also incorporates the process of formalizing the Mahabharata [2, p.113], theoretical reflections on ethical problems have not been attested.
+The problems that can be described as moral are one of the main for the heroes of the epic, but the ancient Indians did not know ethics as the science of morality [16, p.
+38].
+V. K. Shokhin prefers to use the term "moral consciousness" to explain such a historical situation which encompasses all the norms and rules that are reflected in traditions and customs [16, p.32].
+Thus, in relation to ancient Indian reality, it is more correct to mention about rectitude (morality) and the components of moral consciousness, but not about ethics and ethical categories.